Kim Min-hee (actress, born 1982)

 Kim Min-hee (Korean: 김민희; born March 1, 1982) is a South Korean actress and model.
-She rose to international fame for her role as Lady Hideko in Park Chan-wook's 2016 film The Handmaiden.
+She first gained recognition in the films Hellcats (2008), Helpless (2012), and Very Ordinary Couple (2013).
+Kim rose to international fame for her role as Lady Hideko in Park Chan-wook's 2016 film The Handmaiden.
 Since then, she has solely acted in the films of her partner, Hong Sang-soo.
 She won the Silver Bear for Best Actress for her performance in Hong's 2017 film On the Beach at Night Alone.
+In 2024, she won the Pardo for Best Performance at the 77th Locarno Film Festival for her role in By the Stream.

 In 2020, The New York Times ranked Kim sixteenth on its list of "The 25 Greatest Actors of the 21st Century".

 Career

+1999: Early career

 Kim Min-hee began modeling when she was in middle school, and soon appeared as a cover girl in teen magazines.
-In 1999, she was cast in the campus drama School 2 as a rebellious high school girl, which launched her to stardom.
+In 1999, she was cast in the campus drama School 2 (1999–2000) as a rebellious high school girl, which launched her to stardom.
 She became a popular young star at barely 20 years old, appearing in TV dramas and movies.
 However, a string of poor acting performances brought her negative criticism.
 Critics and viewers disparagingly called her an "attractive but blank actress," more famous for being a fashion icon and actor Lee Jung-jae's then-girlfriend.

+2006–present

 In 2006, after reading the synopsis of TV series Goodbye Solo, Kim knew that she wanted the role of Mi-ri more than anything, saying "I was ready to do anything to play her."
 She begged renowned screenwriter Noh Hee-kyung to cast her, and though Noh turned her down five times, Kim would not give up, and her determination eventually convinced Noh to see her hidden potential.
 Vowing to start over from the bottom, Kim went through strict acting training which included basic vocal and respiratory exercises; she got a hold of the script before anyone else, and continued to analyze the role and practice every day.
 Kim said that until Goodbye Solo, she hadn't been sure what to do with the rest of her life, but the drama made her feel that acting was her true calling, like she'd "finally opened up the first page of the textbook."
 She received good reviews for her performance, and despite the drama's low ratings, the role transformed her career.